 Of course, the vast majority of those who found themselves at Bedlam had not come from wealth or even the middle class.
 Patients were often poor, uneducated and had been victimized not only by whatever mental infirmities they possessed, but a society that was repelled by them.

 In fact, by the 18th century, Bedlam had become less a hospital and more a circus side show, and for a pretty straightforward reason: “freaks” made money.
-People came from all over to see the patients, some even arranging holidays around it.
+People came from all over to see the patients at Bethlem Royal Hospital, some even arranging holidays around it.

 Of course, none of them were actually “freaks”, but since Bedlam was so fiscally reliant upon the money guests would pay to see them, patients were certainly driven to behave as though they were mad.